 Muffins are basically cupcakes without frosting.

-Plus, they’re usually super-sized and loaded with not-so-good-for-you ingredients like refined flour, butter, or vegetable oil, and of course, lots of sugar.
+Plus, they’re usually super-sized and loaded with butter and lots of sugar.

 But these delicious banana muffins are healthy and they taste like banana bread!